eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 1. If the preferences and data that voters provide are noisy or incomplete, a more coarse system like Approval will actually be more robust than a more expressive system like STAR to that degradation in voter information.
 In other words, STAR's advantage over Approval is not robust to friction.<d-footnote>I am including this hypothesis as I formulated it before running the simulations.
 The data did <em>not</em> fully support it.
 The advantage <em>did</em> diminish, but the data did not strongly show single-round Approval as being strictly more robust than STAR.
 The real difference maker was the delayed runoff where voters were made aware of the candidates.</d-footnote>
 2. A delayed runoff is more robust than an automatic runoff if the voters in the primary step are misinformed, unaware, or fatigued, and that ignorance is reduced in the runoff step.

 In this post, we evaluate the rejected single-round STAR system proposed in Eugene, Oregon to the currently in-place Approval Top-2 system in St. Louis, Missouri.
 My primary evidence is a Jupyter notebook that uses the original VSE simulation code with significant modifications to test these hypotheses.
-It was written with AI-assisted by Claude Code, but the code is included for full transparency and reproducibility.
+It was written with AI-assistance by Claude Code, but the full notebook is included for full transparency and reproducibility.
 I look forward to someone who is a more skilled coder than I am to improve upon it, and perhaps extend the model<d-footnote>I have no doubt someone is going to find a bug in my code, or an assumption that is not particularly realistic.
-I welcome that, and hope that this post can be a jumping-off point for further research into the robustness of voting systems to realistic conditions.</d-footnote>.
+I welcome that, and hope that this post can be a jumping-off point for further research into the robustness of voting systems to imperfect voter knowledge.</d-footnote>.

 Spoiler alert: STAR's advantage over single-round Approval narrowed under even mild friction, and the delayed runoff made Approval Top-2 significantly more robust than STAR, even when the friction was only mildly reduced in the runoff step.